Handy Features

 Everything has to be indented FOUR SPACES (not a tab char) inside of the tab you are creating

 So when inside of an (admonition, detail, tab) therefore tab contents are all indented EIGHT spaces.
-(Yes, you can have tabs inside of tabs.)
+(Yes, you can have tab blocks inside of tab blocks.
+Never tab characters though!!!)

 Details are collapsed (by default)